ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/02_experimental_design.md

 $$\text{Total Data (Gb)} = \text{Genome Size (Gb)} \times \text{Desired Depth (} \times \text{)}$$

 Based on this formula, a full sequencing of a human genome (around 3.2 Gb) at 30x sequencing depth, requires 96 Gb of raw data.
-Choosing the right flow cell for the experiment can save money and time.
-High-output flow cells are more expensive and take more time to image, but they might not be ideal if the total data required by the experiment isn’t very high.

 **Coverage** or **breadth of coverage** is closely related to sequencing depth but provides a broader perspective.
 Coverage is the proportion or percentage of a genome that has been sequenced at a certain depth.
 It gives an idea of how much of the entire genome has been effectively read and is usually expressed as a multiple of the genome's size, expressed as a percentage.
 For example, “95% coverage” means that 95% of the intended region has been sequenced at least once or a certain amount of times.